Top 5 Multi-Currency Accounts (From an Industry Insider)

 HSBC has branches in 62 countries but they don’t offer the same products around the world.

-The account we’re talking about here is offered to UK customers.
+The account we’re talking about here is offered out of Jersey.

-The 15 currency accounts on offer (if you include GBP) is pretty good, but you have to bear in mind they’re all run out of the UK.
+The 15 currency accounts on offer (if you include GBP) is pretty good, but you have to bear in mind they’re all run out of Jersey.

 You aren’t actually accessing local currency accounts.